Scare-BnB/Overlooked-Hotels-Docs/README.md

 As a user, I want access to customer support or an FAQ section to get help with any issues or questions I may have.

 ### Business Side

+**Jack, 43 - Director of *The Overlooked Hotels* and owner of *The Grand Lodge***

+"I’ve been in the hotel management game since 1980 when I took over as caretaker of the Grand Lodge.
+Back then we were the biggest and busiest hotel on the mountain.
+In the last few years however,  we’ve noticed a sharp decline in patronage due to heavy competition in the local town.
+All of those businesses had one thing in common, an “online presence”.
+I decided to hire a team to build a website promoting the business and provide a way for guests to book a stay at the Lodge without needing to phone ahead.

+Two fellow business owners in a similar position heard what I was doing and contacted me regarding my website idea.
+We decided to join forces and create a business collective, The Overlooked Hotels.
+We agreed that I would be the admin in charge of managing the website."

+**Annie, 44 - Manager of *The Wilkes Cabin***

+"I’m a new business owner who has recently entered into the bed and breakfast game.
+I understand the importance of having my business available to view online but have no idea how to make it happen.
+My good friend Jack has engaged the services of a development team and I decided to collaborate with him.
+He will take care of the technical side of things and I will be able to view the bookings."

+**Norman, - Manager of *The Fairvale Motel***

+"I have just become the manager of my family's motel and

 **Optimize Booking Process**:
 As a business owner, I want to streamline the booking process to improve efficiency and reduce the time it takes for users to complete a reservation, ultimately increasing the number of successful bookings.